BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/explore-data-online.md

 ### Help users to
 # Explore data online

-> Many users emphasize the ability to visualize or preview the data before downloading it.
+> Many users emphasise the ability to visualise or preview the data before downloading it.
 For some it might be all they require - to get a specific value from a certain location, e.g. the flood risk in a specific location.
 If they can get that information from the portal directly, they don't need to download the data itself.

 How important the data exploration online, depends on the data being provided and the type of users who are accessing this data.
 Thus, some user research might be necessary to better understand the need for online data exploration.